 The same set of 15 metabolites were extracted and quantified from the root, stem, and leaf tissues of 13 Scutellaria species.
 Tissue samples for each organ were collected in triplicate from mature plants.
 A mixture of young and mature tissues were selected for each sample so that the average chemical state of the entire plant was represented.
 Root tissue samples were gently washed to remove soil.
 The fresh weight of all tissue samples was determined with an analytical balance immediately after harvesting.
-For the species whose tissue samples were frozen and shipped, fresh weight was measured before freezing.
+For the species with tissue samples that were frozen and shipped, fresh weight was measured before freezing.
 The metabolite extraction and quantification method closely follows that used for the herbarium samples.
 However, the initial extraction buffer was added to achieve a ratio of 30 mg tissue/1 mL solvent instead of 10 mg tissue/1 mL solvent, and then after sonication, diluted to achieve a ratio of 5 mg tissue/1 mL solvent instead of 1 mg tissue/1 mL solvent.
 Measured metabolite concentrations were then divided by 5, and the molecular weight of each metabolite was used to calculate final concentrations in units of µmol/g fresh weight.

 Phylogeny-metabolite comparison by multiple correspondence analysis –